 Leftovers should be stored in an airtight container or jar in the refrigerator for up to 2 weeks.

-Want more vegan condiments and sauces?
+Want more dairy free and egg free condiments?
 Try these next:

 - Vegan Yogurt Tzatziki